mobxjs/mobx/docs/refguide/computed-decorator.md

 ```

 ## Computed values are not getters
 The previous computed examples use the `get` keyword however, they generally should not be accessed directly as a getter.
 This can be a source of confusion to users new to Mobx from other derived cascading data layers like Reselect.
 As long as a computed value is not used by a reaction, it is not memoized and so it executes everytime it is accessed just like a normal eager evaluating function.
-This can cause preformance degredation if a computed value is read high frequency loop like `requestAnimationFrame`.
+This can cause performance degredation if a computed value is read high in a frequency loop like `requestAnimationFrame`.
 MobX can be configured to report an error when computeds are being access directly by using the `computedRequiresReaction` value

 ```javascript
 configure({